infoLab204/rice_variety/README.md

-# Rice_variety : A method of identifying false positives in the variety-specific variant calling of rice
+# Rice_variety : A quantitative analysis of the variety-specific effect in rice variant calling
 ### Sunhee Kim and Chang-Yong Lee
 The rice_variety represents Python scripts that analyze the variants called using different variant calling models to propose a method for finding false positive variants using typical and introgressed samples of two varieties in rice.